 If your permit has expired past 6 months, you must apply for a new permit.

-The Mesa County Sheriff’s Office accepts cash or check ONLY.
+The Mesa County Sheriff’s Office accepts cash or check.
+Credit cards are accepted with an additional fee.

 No Shoot Zone